USC-SFI MALACH Interviews and Transcripts Czech

 USC-SFI MALACH Interviews and Transcripts Czech was developed by The University of Southern California Shoah Foundation Institute (USC-SFI) and the University of West Bohemia as part of the MALACH (Multilingual Access to Large Spoken ArCHives) Project.
 It contains approximately 229 hours of interviews from 420 interviewees along with transcripts and other documentation.

 Inspired by his experience making Schindlers List, Steven Spielberg established the Survivors of the Shoah Visual History Foundation in 1994 to gather video testimonies from survivors and other witnesses of the Holocaust.
 While most of those who gave testimony were Jewish survivors, the Foundation also interviewed homosexual survivors, Jehovahs Witness survivors, liberators and liberation witnesses, political prisoners, rescuers and aid providers, Roma and Sinti (Gypsy) survivors, survivors of eugenics policies, and war crimes trials participants.
-Within several years, the Visual History Archive held nearly 52,000 video testimonies in 32 languages representing 56 countries.
-It is the largest archive of its kind in the world.
+The Foundation’s Visual History Archive holds nearly 55,000 video testimonies in 43 languages, representing 65 countries; it is the largest archive of its kind in the world.
 In 2006, the Foundation became part of the Dana and David Dornsife College of Letters, Arts and Sciences at the University of Southern California in Los Angeles and was renamed as the USC Shoah Foundation Institute for Visual History and Education.

 The goal of the MALACH project was to develop methods for improved access to large multinational spoken archives.
 The focus was advancing the state of the art of automatic speech recognition and information retrieval.
 The characteristics of the USC-SFI collection -- unconstrained, natural speech filled with disfluencies, heavy accents, age-related coarticulations, un-cued speaker and language switching and emotional speech -- were considered well-suited for that task.
 The work centered on five languages: English, Czech, Russian, Polish and Slovak.
 USC-SFI MALACH Interviews and Transcripts Czech was developed for the Czech speech recognition experiments.